The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 Enthusiast and Specialty Use Inflatable Paddle Boards

-Above $1300 MSRP, you’ll find specialty boards designed for enthusiasts who can afford to pay a premium for specific purpose designs or unique features.
-If you are planning to make SUP a significant part of your recreational life, then looking at a specialty board in this price range may be an investment that makes sense.
+Above $1300 MSRP, you’ll find specialty boards designed for enthusiasts who are willing to pay a premium for specific purpose designs or unique features.
+If you are planning to make SUP a significant part of your recreational life, then looking at a specialty board in this price range may be an investment that makes sense for you.

 If the level of performance and quality you are striving for is beyond your budget, don’t despair.
-Buying a clearance, store demo or open box unit can get you the quality of a higher-priced board at a much lower price.
-These opportunities are almost always out there for smart and determined shoppers looking to make their dollar stretch further and who are willing to invest in a quality brand.
+Buying a clearance, store demo or open box unit can get you the quality of a higher-priced board at a more affordable price.
+These opportunities are almost always out there for smart and determined shoppers looking to make their dollar stretch further and who want to invest in a quality brand.

 Note that we have listed MSRP in these ranges which by its nature is open to opportunism.
 The broader pitfalls of commercial markets are well beyond the scope of this article but we've all developed a general skepticism that if a deal seems too good to be true, it often is.
 A more detailed approach is needed to discern the right SUP board and this can start with price ranges as a factor, but should be evaluated in unison with other criteria.